apache/iotdb/docs/UserGuide/Maintenance-Tools/Sync-Tool.md

   - e.g. When sender A includes path `root.sg.d.s`, sender B also includes the path `root.sg.d.s`, sender A deletes storage group `root.sg` will also delete all data of B stored in the path `root.sg.d.s` at receiver.
 - Synchronization between the two machines is not supported at present.
 - The Sync Tool only synchronizes insertions, deletions, metadata creations and deletions, do not support TTL settings, trigger and other operations.
+  - If TTL is set on the sender side, all unexpired data in the IoTDB and all future data writes and deletions will be synchronized to the receiver side when Pipe is started.

 ## 4.Quick Start